platformsh/platformsh-docs/src/configuration/routes/cache.md

 ### `cookies`

-Defines which cookie names to include values for in the cache key.
-Using the defaults, cookies will bypass the cache unless the `cookie` property is set and the cookie name is in the list, or the `Set-Cookie` header is present
+A whitelist of cookie names to include values for in the cache key.

+All cookies will bypass the cache when using the default (`['*']`) or if the `Set-Cookie` header is present.

-For example:
+For example, for the cache key to depend on the value of the `foo` cookie in the request.
+Other cookies will be ignored.

 ```yaml
 cache:
   enabled: true
   cookies: ["foo"]
 ```
-The cache key will depend on the value of the `foo` cookie in the request.
-Other cookies will be ignored.

 > **Type:** List
+>
 > **Values:**
 > * `['*']`: any request with a cookie will bypass the cache [default]
-> * _user defined_: A valid cookie name
+> * `[]`: Ignore all cookies
+> * `['cookie_1','cookie_2']`: A whitelist of cookies to include in the cache key.
+All other cookies are ignored.

 **Wildcards are not supported**

 You can not use wildcards in the cookie name.
 Either use a precise cookie name, or match all cookies with a `"*"`.

 `"SESS*"` or `"~SESS"` are currently not valid values.

 ### `default_ttl`

-Defines the default time-to-live for the cache in seconds, when the response doesn't specify one.
+Defines the default time-to-live for the cache, in seconds, for non-static responses, when the response does not specify one.

 The cache duration is decided based on the `Cache-Control` response header value.
-If no `Cache-Control` header is in the response, then the value of `default_ttl` key (`0`) is used.
+If no `Cache-Control` header is in the response, then the value of `default_ttl` is used.
+If the application code returns a Cache-Control header or if your `.platform.app.yaml` file is configured to set a cache lifetime, then this value is ignored in favor of the application headers.

 The `default_ttl` only applies to **non-static responses**, that is, those generated your application.

 To set a cache lifetime for static resources configure that in your [.platform.app.yaml](/configuration/app/web.md#locations) file.
+All static assets will have a Cache-Control header with a max age defaulting to 0 (which is the default for `expires` in the `.platform.app.yaml`).

 > **Type:** integer
+>
 > **Values:**
 > * `0`: Do not cache [default].
-This prevents the cache from working _unless_ the response specifies a `Cache-Control` header value.
+This prevents caching, _unless_ the response specifies a `Cache-Control` header value.

-All static assets will have a Cache-Control header with a max age defaulting to 0 (which is the default for `expires` in the `.platform.app.yaml`).

-If the application code returns a Cache-Control header or if your `.platform.app.yaml` file is configured to set a cache lifetime, then this value is ignored in favor of the application headers.

 ## How it works

 ### The cache key

-To decide how to cache a response, Platform.sh will build a Cache Key depending on several factors and store the response associated with this key.
-When a request comes with the same key, the cached response will be reused.
+If a request is cacheable, Platform.sh buids a cache key from several request properties and stores the response associated with this key.
+When a request comes with the same cache key, the cached response is reused.

 There are two parameters that let you control this key: `headers` and `cookies`.